ybubnov/metalchat/documentation/guides/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The next step is to write a C++ application.
-In the example below we use a performance-optimized implementation of the Llama 3.2 inference with default top-p sampling.
+In the example below we use a performance-optimized implementation of the Llama 3.2 inference with default sampling.

 .. code-block:: c++
    :caption: main.cc